Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 Weather data is available from [OpenWeatherMap](https://openweathermap.org/api).
 Current wind speed, direction and gust speed is available through their web API.
 Temperature, humidity, visibility and rain data is also available.
 The data is provided in JSON format.

 NOAA has a [Global Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs) that provides historical records and weather predictions.
 This data is available from the NOAA National Operational Model Archive and Distribution System ([NOMADS](https://www.ncdc.noaa.gov/nomads/documentation/user-guide)) through FTP.
 This data may require a large amount of preparation in order to be useful and may require a degree of meteorological expertise to accurately parse.
+Additionally, there is a [JSON API](https://www.ncdc.noaa.gov/cdo-web/webservices/v2#gettingStarted) for climate data access.

 The Cambridge University Spaceflight Wiki has produced a [balloon flight predictor](http://predict.habhub.org/) using this dataset.
 This open source implementation may provide some insight into handling this data.